-Vice Admiral H. D. Pridham-Wippell’s Force 'D' was to depart Alexandria with the heavy cruiser York, light cruiser Orion, corvettes Gloxinia, Hyacinth, Peony and Salvia, together with the oiler Brambleleaf, and was to be joined at sea by the the light cruisers Ajax and Australian Perth from Souda Bay in Crete.
+Vice Admiral H. D. Pridham-Wippell’s Force 'D' was to depart Alexandria with the heavy cruiser York, the light cruiser Orion, the corvettes Gloxinia, Hyacinth, Peony and Salvia, together with the oiler Brambleleaf, and was to be joined at sea by the the light cruisers Ajax and Australian Perth from Souda Bay in Crete.

 Force 'F' was to screen the 'MC4' convoy with the light anti-aircraft cruiser Bonaventure (carrying 400 soldiers and airmen to Malta) and the destroyers Hasty, Hereward, Hero and Jaguar.

-Force 'H' was to cover the 'MC4' convoy from Gibraltar to the Skerki Banks with the battleship Malaya, battle-cruiser Renown, fleet carrier Ark Royal carrying six Fairey Swordfish anti-shipping aircraft for Malta as well as hr own aircraft, light cruiser Sheffield, and destroyers Faulknor, Firedrake, Forester, Fortune and Fury.
+Force 'H' was to cover the 'MC4' convoy from Gibraltar to the Skerki Banks with the battleship Malaya, the battle-cruiser Renown, the fleet carrier Ark Royal carrying six Fairey Swordfish anti-shipping aircraft for Malta as well as hr own aircraft, the light cruiser Sheffield, and the destroyers Faulknor, Firedrake, Forester, Fortune and Fury.